timmalstead/Sirvy/README.md

 - Render votes before all votes are returned
 - Add drag and drop functionality to components
 - Add more charts and methods of data visualization
-- Redo third party login
+- Enable third party login

 #### Special Thanks